U2C9727A4/oorrp/SPECIFICATION.md

 The PWM pin object is a type of pin that *outputs* a PWM signal.
 ### RPCs
 (All integers are little endian the heading numbers are the RPCIDs of the RPCs and the heading "r" means it is the response and "e" means it is an error.)
+(Duty is the amount indicating how much of the time is set to HIGH.
+If max duty is 255, then the duty would have to be set to 127 to be 50% on.)
 1: get_max_duty. `Adds no additional headers`.
 Gets the duty cycle size that represents 100% active signal.
 1r: get_max_duty. `maxduty[uint32]` maxduty represents the maximum duty cycle the pin supports.
 1re: This RPC cannot fail.